-A good place to start is by describing worship as an appropriate response to God's revelation of Himself.
+A good place to start is by describing worship as an appropriate response to God revealing Himself.
 This helps us to put the parameters on worship.

 First, the basis of worship must be God's revelation.
 In other words, if we are going to worship God, we must first "see" Him.
 There are many ways God has revealed Himself to us, and the primary one is through His Word.
-That explains why when God's people have gathered to worship together throughout the ages, a central part of that gathering is the reading and sometimes the explaining of the Bible.
+That explains why when God's people have gathered to worship together throughout the ages, a central part of the gathering is reading and sometimes explaining the Bible.

 But, God also reveals something of Himself through His creation.
 When you look into the amazing vastness of both "outer" space and "inner" space you can see the handiwork of a creative and magnificent God, whose power and knowledge is immeasurable.
-When you look at people, you see something of God's "image" in them and you see a God that is personal and relational.
+When you look at people, you see something of God's "image" in them and you see a God who is personal and relational.

 God also reveals Himself through His actions.
-When you look at God's dealings with His people, how He has interacted with creation throughout history, and how He has acted and moved to make things happen, you see a God who is involved and engaged, who is purposeful and intentional.
+When you look at how God deals with His people, how He interacts with creation throughout history, and how He acts and moves to make things happen, you see a God who is involved and engaged, who is purposeful and intentional.